cecilMao/webrtc-in-esp8266/README.md

 ## Supported Platforms and Browsers

 Safari and Chrome do not allow to use `MediaDevices.getUserMedia()` without using https for some security reasons.
-Temporarily, I can‘t deploy https in ESP8266.
+Temporarily, I can't deploy https in ESP8266.

 So, **Firefox** is the only browser that could be used in PC, Mac OS and Android. iOS could not work.
 The rest platforms and browsers I didnot test yet.